Grand Prix motor racing: Circuit du Sud-Ouest

 Some anglophone sources wrongly list a race called the Pau Grand Prix in 1901.
-This may stem from a mistranslation of the contemporary French sources such as the magazine La France Auto of March 1901.
+This may stem from a mistranslation of contemporary French sources such as the magazine La France Auto of March 1901.
 The name of the 1901 event was the Circuit du Sud-Ouest and it was run in three classes around the streets of Pau.
 The Grand Prix du Palais d'Hiver was the name of the prizes awarded for the lesser classes ('Light cars' and 'Voiturettes').
 The Grand Prix de Pau was the name of the prize awarded for the 'Heavy' (fastest) class.
 Thus Maurice Farman was awarded the Grand Prix de Pau for his overall victory in the Circuit du Sud-Ouest driving a Panhard 24 hp.
 (Note: Racing within the city of Pau dates from 1900 when the first edition of the Circuit du Sud-Ouest was run in the city.